runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/cambions.md

 Weaker cambions are usually temporary, and may manifest as psychological disorders.
 Stronger cambions tend to be a force to be reckoned with, and may persist for several centuries.
 Powerfull Cambions are immune to aging.

 Cambions are relatively rare.
 Cambions sometimes originate from cults that tried to summon and bind an elemental in a bid for easy power, and failed the binding part.

+While still rare, cambions are more common among the 'fae, especially the Xhal'fae, than among other Aeldar groups.